ivcap-works/ivcap-python-fastapi-service/README.md

     return {"version": os.environ.get("VERSION", "???")}
 ```

-To test the service, first run `make install` (ideally within a `venv` or `conda` environment) beforehand to install the necessary dependencies.
-Then `make run` will start the service listing on [http://0.0.0.0:8080](http://0.0.0.0:8080).
+To test the service, first configure your environment as described above in [Gettingg Started](#getting-started) Then `make run` will start the service listing on [http://localhost:8096](http://localhost:8096).

 ### [ivcap.py](./ivcap.py) <a name="ivcap.py"></a>